Posted on Leave a comment

 To keep mechanical systems operating at maximum performance, effective lubrication is an essential process.
 Oils, greases, fluids and other lubricants are renowned for “greasing the wheels” of machinery, but in fact, most lubricants are relied upon to complete many other tasks.

-In this blog, we’ll take a deep dive into lubrication and look at seven different roles it performs simultaneously when it is applied to vehicle engines and working mechanical parts to keep them working and in good order.
+In this blog, we’ll take a deep dive into the seven key purposes of lubrication and how they perform simultaneously when it is applied to vehicle engines and working mechanical parts to keep them working and in good order.

 The primary role of lubrication is to create a film between the moving mechanical parts ensuring that they can always move freely.
 When working components are insufficiently lubricated, machinery will not move smoothly and effectively damaging productivity and performance.